tophergates/mobile-web-specialist/03-service-worker/12-hijacking-requests-2.md

 # 03.12: HIJACKING REQUESTS 2
 Now that we know how to hijack a request and respond with basic HTML, let's do something cooler...

-Let's go to the network for the response, but not for the thing that was requested.
+Let's go to the network for the `Response`, but not for the thing that was requested.
 There is an API to achieve this: `fetch`.

-You might be thinking: "Isn't this what XMLHttpRequest" is for?"
+You might be thinking: "Isn't this what `XMLHttpRequest` is for?"
 No, just... no!
-Much of the XHR API is 15 years old!
+Much of the `XHR API` is 15 years old!
 Even from the outset, it wasn't particularly well thought out.

-As an example, here's the code to fetch some JSON from the URL `/foo`:
+As an example, here's the code to `fetch` some `JSON` from the URL `/foo`:

 ```js
 var client = new XMLHttpRequest();